csiki/v2a/README.md

 ![](https://i.imgur.com/ecdDO4s.png) ![](https://i.imgur.com/ALHRqWu.png) ![](https://media.giphy.com/media/2tKDQQuaHNvRGfYQm5/giphy.gif) ![](https://i.imgur.com/11CYllL.png) ![](https://media.giphy.com/media/1wXgFezvfCkjCo2aUh/giphy.gif)

+*Have fun with the tools given here!*
+Record a dataset from the screenshots of a monochrome old mobile game for example, and train a AEV2A model on it.
+Who knows, you may end up with a new audio encoded game that blind (or even sighted) people can enjoy!

 ## Requirements
 Implementation has been tested on Linux (Ubuntu), but the core learning parts should run regardless of the operating system.
 The following instructions are for Ubuntu only.
 Every library that's in brackets are not necessary for training purposes,